Valery Kipelov

-Valery Alexandrovich Kipelov (Russian: Валерий Александрович Кипелов; born July 12, 1958) is a Russian musician and composer who was the vocalist and a founding member of heavy metal band Aria.
+Valery Alexandrovich Kipelov (Russian: Валерий Александрович Кипелов; born July 12, 1958) is a Russian singer who was the vocalist and a founding member of heavy metal band Aria.
 Since 2002, Kipelov leads his own metal band, Kipelov.

 Early life

 Kipelov was born in 1958 in Kapotnya, Moscow, Soviet Union.

 Career

 Aria

 Kipelov was among the founding members of Aria, alongside Vladimir Holstinin and Alik Granovsky, although he initially played a less active role in songwriting and the development of the band's style than the other two.
 For the first four albums, he only composed three songs (two of them slow ballads)..
 After the breakup in 1987, Kipelov and Holstinin were the only two members who remained with their producer Vekshtein.

 During the Germany tour 1994, Kipelov's relations with Holstinin and Dubinin became tense.
 He ceased appearing at Aria's studio and was fired from the band.
 Then Mavrin refused to play without Kipelov and left the band, too.
 After participating in a few of Master's concerts, Kipelov tried to form a band of his own, but later returned to Aria following the threat from Moroz Records to sue the band for breach of contract.

 In 2002, after the release of 'Himera', Kipelov refused to start recording the new album, already written by Dubinin and Holstinin.
 He stated his wish to start a solo career.This disagreement broke Aria apart after 'Judgement Day', August 31, 2002.